 Any discussion of rejuvenation biotechnology almost certainly includes the subject of overpopulation and the objection that medical advances that directly address the various processes of aging will lead to an overpopulated world.
-Such dire predictions are a common theme when advances in medicine that could increase human lifespans are concerned.
+Such dire predictions are a common theme in many discussions involving advances in medicine that could increase human lifespans.

 Overpopulation is a word that gives the simple fact of population growth a negative connotation.
-It implies that an increase in the number of people will harm our lives in different ways: it might be famine, scarcity of resources, excessive population density, increased risks of infectious diseases, or harm to the environment.
+It implies that an increase in the number of people will harm our lives in different ways, such as famine, scarcity of resources, excessive population density, increased risks of infectious diseases, and harm to the environment.

-This concern, first raised by the work of 18th century Reverend and scholar Thomas Malthus, has been a constant theme in both popular fiction and early foresights related to population growth.
-But is it actually well-founded?
-We will be taking a deeper look at the historical and present population data, and showing why overpopulation it unlikely to happen.
+This concern, first raised by the work of 18th century reverend and scholar Thomas Malthus, has been a constant theme in both popular fiction and early foresights related to population growth.
+However, is it actually well-founded?
+We will be taking a deeper look at the historical and present population data and showing why overpopulation is unlikely to happen.

 Since the 1960s, both birth rate and population growth have been gradually falling.
-This will probably lead to complete arrest somewhere near 2100, at the level of 11 billion people.
-Here is a chart from the United Nations Population Prospects 2015 edition, showing the corresponding projections.
+This will probably lead to a complete halt at 11 billion people near the year 2100.
+Here is a chart from the United Nations Population Prospects 2015 edition showing the corresponding projections .

 Fig 1.
 Population of the world: estimates, 1950-2015, medium-variant projection and 80 and 95 percent prediction intervals, 2015-2100.

-Here we can see the continuous, red trend line gradually levelling out into a straight horizontal line.
-But before talking about why population growth is predicted to stop, let’s investigate why the population is even growing.
+Here we can see the continuous, red trend line gradually leveling out into a straight horizontal line.
+However, before talking about why population growth is predicted to stop, let’s investigate why the population is even growing.

 In order to ensure population growth, the number of children born per year must surpass the number of deaths in a given country.
 Typically, a fertility rate index equal to 2.1 is enough for the population to renew without growing in numbers, but a higher birth rate will lead to stable population growth.